|Birth: ||Apr. 22, 1868|

 Flora always did her best to see that the children knew that their birthdays were special even though it was seldom an experience for Flora to be able to have enough eggs to bake cakes.
 She would spread extra butter on a fresh slice of home baked bread and make this a special gift for birthdays.

-She was quite happy when the family moved to Kansas City and she encouraged each of their children to be excited about each new day and to dream about the future.
+She and Elias were quite happy when the family moved to Kansas City.
+She encouraged each of their children to be excited about each new day and to dream about the future.
 Flora felt things were more stable for her family in Kansas City as they were all working!

 Sons Raymond Arnold Disney and Roy Oliver Disney were bank tellers at the First National Bank in downtown Kansas City, Missouri at the same time Walt opened his first animation studio he called Laugh-O-gram Animation located at 31st and Forest Avenue.
 This building is still standing with the current optimistic hopes of being completely restored!